semantic-release/cli/README.md

 1. Login to Travis CI to configure the package
 	* Enable builds of your repo
 	* Add GH_TOKEN and NPM_TOKEN environment variables in the settings

+## Manual Setup

+You would have to follow Step 3 to Step 7 of [what semantic-release-cli does](#what-it-does) to setup without authorizing full access to your account.

 ## Other CI Servers